 Peel the onion and slice it lengthwise into thin strips, 1/4-inch or less in width.
 Set aside.

 Heat a wok or large skillet over high heat until it begins to smoke.
-Add the olive oil and swirl it around to coat the pan.
+Add the oil and swirl it around to coat the pan.
 Add the onion strips and cook, stirring, until they begin to soften slightly, about 1 minute.
 Remove the onions from the pan and set aside.

 Wipe the pan clean and return it to medium-high heat.
 Add the butter.
 When it has completely melted and begins to brown and foam, add the blanched fiddleheads.
 Cook them in the butter, tossing them frequently, until they begin to brown slightly, about 2 minutes.
 Add the cooked morels and onions, then season with salt and pepper.
 Toss again and cook just until all ingredients are hot, about 1 minute.